Upper School

 • Listening to Dead People

 What is it about love and dating that turns people into such ridiculous fools?
-In this course we will examine stories that treat the experiences of dating, falling in love, and marriage as comedic endeavors.
-We will consider such questions as: To what extent is love natural, and to what extent is it culturally constructed?
-What are the cultural practices that govern how people go about finding and choosing a mate?
-How do things like class and gender affect our notions of love and dating and the ways we experience it?
-How have different eras conceived of love and dating?
+In this course, we will examine stories that treat the experiences of dating, falling in love and marriage as comedic endeavors.
+We will consider such questions as:

 English 12 Logistics

-• Panopticon Prime: Privacy, Surveillance, & Digital Citizenship
+• Panopticon Prime: Privacy, Surveillance & Digital Citizenship

 • Comedies of Courtship